rlpvin/setup-ohmyposh/README.md

 ### Tested on

 + Windows 11
-+ macOS Sonoma 14.5 (Apple Silicone)
++ macOS Sonoma 14.5 (Apple Silicon)
 + Ubuntu (WSL)

 ### Nerd Fonts

-It is recommended to use a [Nerd Fonts](https://www.nerdfonts.com) font in your terminal emulator to display additional icons (for example: logos) in some OhMyPosh themes.
+It is recommended to use a [Nerd Fonts](https://www.nerdfonts.com) font in your terminal emulator to display additional icons, such as: logos, in some OhMyPosh themes.
 You can download these [here](https://www.nerdfonts.com/font-downloads?ref=itsfoss.com).

 You can also install Nerd Fonts using Homebrew: